 Finish It off

-Risotto is usually topped off with a mountain (or at least a molehill) of Parmesan cheese, but us vegans can finish it off with sea salt and fresh cracked pepper, a bit of garlic salt, a shake of nutritional yeast, or, if you're at all like me, all of the above.
+Risotto is usually topped off with a mountain (or at least a molehill) of Parmesan cheese, but vegans can finish it off with sea salt and fresh cracked pepper, a bit of garlic salt, a shake of nutritional yeast, or all of the above.

 07 of 07